Applications Now Open for Student Sponsorship:

 What is radiation therapy?

 Radiation therapy is the treatment of cancer using radiation with a goal to either cure the patient or manage symptoms.
-Radiation therapy uses high-energy rays to damage cancer cells, stopping them from growing and dividing.
+Radiation therapy uses high-energy radiation to damage cancer cells, stopping them from growing and dividing.
 External radiation uses focused beams of radiation to destroy tumours while minimizing harm to healthy tissues.
 Individuals may also have internal radiation therapy where radioactive material is implanted directly into or very near a tumour inside the patient.

 Who administers radiation therapy?